Timeline of the COVID-19 pandemic in New Zealand (2023): March

 On 6 March, the Canterbury Region reported the highest number of cases in New Zealand, with 2,346 in the past week.
 The Southern District came second, reporting 1,251 in the past week.
 The Waitemata District came third place, reporting 1,197 cases in the past week.
 177 cases remained hospitalised, with one patient in intensive care.
 Of the 18 deaths reported in the past week, one was aged under 10 years while another was in their 20s.

 On 13 March, 190 cases were hospitalised with five in intensive care units.
 The rolling seven-day average for new cases between 6 and 12 March was 1,644, compared with 1,632 reported in the week leading up to 6 March That same day, National Party leader and Leader of the Opposition Christopher Luxon tested positive for COVID-19; having tested positive previously in 2022.

 On 20 March, 200 cases were hospitalised with eight in intensive care units.
 The seven-day rolling average leading up to 20 March was 1,593.

+On 27 March, 211 people were hospitalised with seven in intensive care units.
+The seven-day rolling average leading up to 27 March was 1,605.

+April

+On 10 April, University of Otago epidemiologist Michael Baker urged the New Zealand Government to retain the few remaining COVID-19 restrictions including the mandatory seven-day isolation period for positive cases and mask wearing at hospitals.

+On 11 April, Radio New Zealand reported that 219 COVID-19 patients remained in hospital as of midnight 9 April, with seven in intensive care.
+That same day, Prime Minister Chris Hipkins confirmed that the Government was considering scrapping the mandatory seven-day isolation period for COVID-19 positive cases.
+That same day, Hipkins and Minister of Health Ayesha Verrall confirmed that the Government would retain the few remaining COVID-19 restrictions such as the seven-day mandatory isolation period for positive cases and mask wearing requirements at hospitals for at least two months.

+On 17 April, Radio New Zealand reported a surge in infections, reinfections, hospitalisations and deaths reported over the past week.
+In response, epidemiologist Baker stated that New Zealand was experiencing its fourth wave of COVID-19 infections and urged the public to take the new COVID-19 booster vaccine, isolate if they are infected, and wear facemasks in poorly ventilated environments.

+On 24 April, Radio New Zealand reported that there were 292 patients in hospital and nine in intensive care.
+The highest number of active cases were in the Canterbury Region, Auckland, and the Southern District.
+University of Otago epidemiologist Peter McIntyre has urged the Government to focus on getting higher-risk individuals including the elderly, Māori, and Pasifika aged over 60 years double-boosted rather than focusing on infection control through mask wearing and improved ventilation.